danvk/aoc2024/README.md

 OK, that was definitely not what I was expecting!
 I think this is just going to be annoying.
 My swapping trick won't work.
 Instead, I need two recursive functions: one to check if shoving is feasible, and one to actually do it.

+… I'm actually reasonably happy with this solution.
+My one significant bug not setting the old location of a block to `.` after you shoved it.
+Printing the grid on every step helped debug this.

 ## Day 16

 I copy/pasted the text from the problem page that I'd loaded on my phone.
 This works surprisingly well!